Knowles Road Water Tower

-The Knowles Road Water Tower is being installed at 1525 Knowles Road on a vacant parcel owned by the Village, near the end of Knowles Road and adjacent to Rollins Road.
+The Knowles Road Water Tower was installed at 1525 Knowles Road on a vacant parcel owned by the Village, near the end of Knowles Road and adjacent to Rollins Road.
 The below map shows the exact location of the new tower.

-The Knowles Road water tower will be a 2,000,000 million gallon structure.
-To put the capacity in perspective, the now-defunct Old Grand Water Tower holds 1/10th that amount or 200,000 gallons of water.
+The Knowles Road water tower is a 2,000,000 million gallon structure.
+To put the capacity in perspective, the removed Old Grand Water Tower held 1/10th that amount or 200,000 gallons of water.

-We are currently making improvements to the Village’s water distribution system including construction of a 2-million gallon elevated water storage tank located at 1525 Knowles Road, a booster pump station located at 869 Almond Road, a steel prefabricated pressure reducing valve station located on Almond Road, and a steel prefabricated pressure reducing valve station located on Foxworth Avenue.
-The improvements involve the creation of a new pressure zone (Pressure Zone 5) in the water distribution system, and an additional redundant water source to our main water supplier.
-Once complete, it will improve water quality for area residents and businesses in the Village of Gurnee by increasing the amount of water storage available to the water system, creating a redundant connection to Central Lake County Joint Action Water Agency, and increasing and maintaining higher water pressure for all residents west of Hunt Club Road.
-These improvements are financed by the Illinois Environmental Protection Agency’s Drinking Water State Revolving Fund (SRF).
+We recently made improvements to the Village’s water distribution system including construction of a 2-million gallon elevated water storage tank located at 1525 Knowles Road, a booster pump station located at 869 Almond Road, a steel prefabricated pressure reducing valve station located on Almond Road, and a steel prefabricated pressure reducing valve station located on Foxworth Avenue.
+The improvements involved the creation of a new pressure zone (Pressure Zone 5) in the water distribution system, and an additional redundant water source to our main water supplier.
+This installation has improved water quality for area residents and businesses in the Village of Gurnee by increasing the amount of water storage available to the water system, creating a redundant connection to Central Lake County Joint Action Water Agency, and increasing and maintaining higher water pressure for all residents west of Hunt Club Road.
+These improvements were financed by the Illinois Environmental Protection Agency’s Drinking Water State Revolving Fund (SRF).
 The SRF program is administered by the Illinois Environmental Protection Agency and receives a portion of its money to fund these types of projects from the U.S. Environmental Protection Agency.
 The $6,132,208 loan has an interest rate of 1.84% and will be repaid over 20 years.
 SRF programs operate in each state to provide communities the resources necessary to build, maintain, and improve the infrastructure that protects one of our most valuable resources: water.